eigenhombre/eigenhombre.github.com/_posts/2013-04-13-integration-testing-in-python-with-context-managers.md

 ---
 {% include JB/setup %}

-**Summary**: Complex sets of integration tests, each with several simultaneously-running components, can be made simple and fast by using context managers and threads rather than subprocesses and heirarchies of `unittest.TestCase` objects.
+**Summary**: Complex integration tests, each involving several simultaneously-running components, can be made simpler and faster by judicious use of context managers and threads rather than using subprocesses and heirarchies of `unittest.TestCase` objects.

 I have been working on a large control and monitoring system for my clients on [the IceCube Neutrino Observatory](http://icecube.wisc.edu) at the geographic South Pole for the past few years.
-As the lead developer for this project, known as [IceCube Live](http://www.npxdesigns.com/projects/icecube-live/), I am partly responsible for the overall uptime of the detector, so I take testing seriously -- if the detector goes down, I can get a call from Antarctica in the middle of the night.
-Furthermore, with a few hundred features implemented in the code base, and several developers touching the code, the test coverage has to be good in order to allow changes to be made to the system with any sort of confidence.
-IceCube Live was developed with an emphasis on TDD from the beginning, and my ideas about tests have evolved as the project grew from a small prototype into a critical system for the project.
+As the lead developer for this control system, known as [IceCube Live](http://www.npxdesigns.com/projects/icecube-live/), I am partly responsible for the overall uptime of this expensive (US$270M) detector, so reliability matters (and, if the detector goes down, I might get a phone call from Antarctica in the middle of the night...).
+Furthermore, with a few hundred features implemented in the code base, several developers touching the code, and constantly evolving requirements, the test coverage has to be good in order to allow changes to be made to the system with any sort of confidence.
+IceCube Live was developed using [TDD](http://en.wikipedia.org/wiki/Test-driven_development) from the beginning, and my ideas about tests have evolved as the project grew from a small prototype into a critical system for the project.
 I'd like to present some of these ideas here in the hope that someone else might find them useful.

 Testing is most straightforward at the level of *unit tests*, where you can verify the behavior of individual functions and objects in relative isolation.
+Obviously these tests are your first line of defense, and they are usually the easiest to reason about and to write.

-However, as a system grows, the interactions between parts can come to dominate the complexity of the system, and integration testing is critical, particularly since subsystems that are well-tested in isolation may not talk to each other correctly.
-Automating these sorts of tests is a large part of one's testing burden, and doing it right can reduce the effort and cost of maintaining the test code base in the long run.
+In larger, distributed systems, the interactions between parts can dominate the overall complexity, and integration testing is critical, particularly since subsystems that are well-tested in isolation may still not talk to each other correctly.
+Doing these tests right and making them run fast (important so that developers actually run them frequently) can reduce the effort and cost of maintaining the code base in the long run.

+## A Sample System

 The following diagram shows a simplified system which mirrors much of the architecture of IceCube Live.
 The exact details of the design